Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 2. Night Splint: Protecting Your Achilles During Sleep

-While a boot is best for achilles rupture recovery (see https://achilles-rupture.com/articles/plaster-vs-boot) - sleeping in them has problems like:
+While a boot is best for Achilles rupture recovery (see plaster vs boot), sleeping in them presents several challenges:

 - Making the sheets dirty